 Sarah Cooper organizes creative interdisciplinary museum performances and programs.

 From 2006 to 2013, she organized programs at The Museum of Modern Art in New York as part of the PopRally Committee, in addition to serving as the Manager of the Department of Prints & Illustrated Books.
-At MoMA, Sarah assisted on various talks, programs, and projects including artists such as Jasper Johns, William Kentridge, Patti Smith, Rirkrit Tiravanija, Ed Ruscha, and Louise Bourgeois.
+At MoMA, Sarah assisted on various exhibitions, collection initatives, and programs including artists such as Jasper Johns, William Kentridge, Rirkrit Tiravanija, Ed Ruscha, and Louise Bourgeois.

 Sarah has held positions at The Solomon R. Guggenheim Museum and the American Museum of Natural History in New York, The Royal Academy of Arts in London, and The Andy Warhol Museum in Pittsburgh.
 She completed internships at Tate Modern, the Whitechapel Art Gallery, and Cubitt Artists Gallery in London.

 She holds a Master's Degree in Art History from Hunter College.
 Her thesis, Expanding Experimentalism: Popular Music and Art at the Kitchen in New York City, 1971-1985, explores the creative output of artists' bands and the relationship between popular music and avant-garde performance practices.